 So far, we were able to validate the proposed approach using an analytical solution.
 Actually, an exact solution is not available or cannot be provided by measurements or experiments.
 Here, the performance of the optimisation framework was evaluated considering the artificially generated noisy measurements as the target flow.
-That is, we set $\tilde{\boldsymbol{u}}^t = \boldsymbol{u{snr}}$ in the objective function (2.5).
+That is, we set $\tilde{\boldsymbol{u}}^t = \boldsymbol{u}{\text{snr}}$ in the objective function (2.5).
 In order to avoid lack of control, the initial flow field was low-pass filtered with a cutoff frequency of 0.5.
-The resulting flow field is represented by $\boldsymbol{u{lpf}}$ in $\Omega$ and the algorithm 1 was executed with the input parameters $(\boldsymbol{u{lpf}}, \boldsymbol{g{lpf}}, \boldsymbol{u{snr}})$ , where $\boldsymbol{g{lpf}} = \boldsymbol{u{lpf}}$ on $\Gamma_i$ .
-Motivated by the findings of the previous section, parameters $\beta$ and $\beta_1$ were set to $10^{-5}$ and $10^{-8}$ , respectively.
-As before, the flow matching was performed in $\Omega_s$ with s=2.
-Parameter $\alpha$ was adjusted to 0.5 for this
+The low-pass filtered field is just a smoothed version of the measurements.
+It reduces the edge contents and results in a blurred image.
+The degree of the smoothness is proportional to the chosen cut-off frequency.
+Using a blurred (smoothed or low-pass filtered) version of the measurements as initial condition is not mandatory.
+However, the motivation behind using it was the fact, that, preferably, the flow-matching term in the objective function (first-term in equation (2.5)) should not result in a null value at the very first iteration (e.g. by the application of the measurements directly as initial condition).
+Moreover, choosing such initial condition enables us to start with a guess close (in some sense) to the measurements (as opposed to the case of, e.g., potentially applying a zero-field as initial condition) to avoid a significantly large number of iterations until the convergence.
+The resulting flow field is represented by $u{\rm lpf}$ in Ω and the algorithm 1 was executed with the input parameters ($u{\rm lpf}, g{\rm lpf}, u{\rm snr}$), where $g{\rm lpf} = u{\rm lpf}$ on Γ_i .
+Motivated by the findings of the previous section, parameters β and β_1 were set to 10^{-5} and 10^{-8} , respectively.
+As before, the flow matching was performed in Ω_s with s = 2.
+Parameter α was adjusted to 0.5 for this set-up.
+Under these conditions, the quantitative results yielded 4.85% and $5.8 \cdot 10^{-5}$ for nRMSE2 and FDE2, respectively.